Your Paid Ads May Be More Effective Than You Think

 First click tends to be the most important model to follow if you are looking for new customer acquisition.
 How you are attracting consumers can be successfully measured by looking at first click attribution.

-Typically, businesses that have a short sale cycle, lower costs and less touch points prior to a sale would be a suitable candidate for the first click model.
+Typically, businesses that have a short sale cycle, lower costs, and fewer touchpoints prior to a sale would be a suitable candidate for the first click model.

 What is Last Click Attribution?